Particular/docs.particular.net/nservicebus/operations/metrics/raw.md

  - samples/logging/new-relic
 ---

 When [Performance Counters](./performance-counters.md) reporting and [Service Control](./service-control.md) reporting is not enough, it's possible to consume raw metrics data, directly attaching to the public API provided by the package.
 First, the Metrics themselves need to be enabled.
-Then, a custom reporter can be attached to send data to any collector e.g. New Relic, Azure Application Insights or Prometheus.
+Then, a custom reporter can be attached to send data to any collector e.g. Service Control, Azure Application Insights etc.

 ## Enabling NServiceBus.Metrics